 Questions & Contact

-To answer any questons about this event, please contact Dr. Lianne Vostermans or Dr. Tobias Muller for content related matters if you would like to receive updates on project DRIVE, please contact DRIVE.email@example.com.
+Do you have any questions about this event or would you like to receive updates on project DRIVE, please contact DRIVE.firstname.lastname@example.org.

 Questions about the confirmation e-mail?
 Please contact email@example.com.

 What are the main drivers of far-right and Islamist radicalisation?
 What is the role of social exclusion within radicalisation processes?
 How can we design better policies to safeguard young people from radicalising?
-The DRIVE project, led by Leiden University in The Hague seeks to address these questions, working with a consortium of eight partners from across North-Western Europe (two civil society organisations and six universities).DRIVE: Far right and Islamist extremism in North-Western Europe, and the role of social inclusion
+The DRIVE project, led by Leiden University in The Hague seeks to address these questions, working with a consortium of eight partners from across North-Western Europe (two civil society organisations and six universities).DRIVE: Social inclusion against polarisation